 High-quality early care and education.

 Foundations is the early childhood program of JI and includes Alliance for Kids, El Paso County’s Early Childhood Council.
+The AFK Council serves as the oversight group for Foundations.
 Collaborative efforts of community leaders from early care and education, health, mental health, and family support programs come together to ensure that our community of families, young children, and our early childhood workforce have the resources and supports needed to thrive!

 Foundations will serve as a vehicle that brings together agencies and individuals to work collaboratively on a seamless system of care for young children and their families in El Paso County.